Pezmc/meetup-twitter-bot/README.md

-# meetup.com twitter follow bot
+# Meetup.com Twitter Bot

-This is a simple node.js app that polls your [meetup.com](http://www.meetup.com) group and follows any of your members with a Twitter account from your Twitter account.
-The app contains the files necessary to run this on Heroku as well as locally.
+This is a simple node.js app that polls your [meetup.com](http://www.meetup.com) group, follows any of your members with a Twitter account from your Twitter account and sends out Tweets announcing the meetups.
+The app contains the files necessary to run this on Heroku, making use of the scheduler as well as locally.

 ## Setup